 Waiting for the right gesture, or even right subject to enter your scene is critical.

-In this video, photographer Mitchell gives you some great examples of how to shoot lots of images but end up with better results than just rapid-fire shooting.
+In this video, photographer (and author of our Travel Photography Guide) Mitchell Kanashkevich gives you some great examples of how to shoot lots of images but end up with better results than just rapid-fire shooting.